2019 Ford Focus Sedan spy shots

 Even with declining sales for passenger vehicles, the Focus remains an important nameplate in the United States.
 For the first six months of 2017, Ford delivered 82,721 examples of both the hatch and sedan.
 This was down on the 103,144 examples the automaker delivered in the same period a year ago, however.

-Key rivals include the Chevrolet Cruze, Honda Civic, Mazda 3, Subaru Impreza, Toyota Corolla and Volkswagen Golf/Jetta.
+Key rivals for the Focus include the Chevrolet Cruze, Honda Civic, Mazda 3, Subaru Impreza, Toyota Corolla and Volkswagen Golf/Jetta.

 Email This Page